 - If you have an existing auxiliary plug in your head unit, you will need to disconnect the wires of your new BMW auxiliary port and insert them into the existing plug.
 First, start by identifying and removing the auxiliary port in your existing head unit as shown below.

 - Lay the new BMW auxiliary input on a table so you can easily work on the connector.
 Using a flat blade micro screwdriver, remove the inner connector from the outside plug casing as shown below.

 - Using a flat blade micro screwdriver, gently push down on the silver metal clips holding the auxiliary wires inside the connector.
 While pushing down on the clips, you will be able to pull the wires loose from the connector as shown below.

 - Install the new wires into the existing plug per the instructions from BimmerTech.
 For our 2005 E60 530i, the following were the instructions we used:

 - Plug the auxiliary port back into the head unit’s quad block.
 Then reinstall quad block back into head unit.
 You are now ready to route your auxiliary port to where you plan on mounting it.

-The following is instructions on how to mount the BMW auxiliary port in your center console storage compartment.
+The BMW Repair Guide feels mounting your new auxiliary port in the center console storage compartment is the most safer option for playing music while driving.
+We do not endorse mounting it it in the glove box.
+The following are instructions on how to mount the BMW auxiliary port in your center console storage compartment in a BMW E60 vehicle.
 If you still wish to mount it in your glove compartment, click here to see instructions from BMW on how to do that.